You’re on LinkedIn. You have some connections...and that’s about as far as it goes.

 This is a really simple and elegant way of making a connection.
 You're not trying to sell anything here; you're not trying to embellish anything or speak in hyperbole.
 You're just trying to make a human connection.

-Here's what that may sound like in practicality:
+Here's what that may look like in practicality:

 “Hello Bill.
 I found you on LinkedIn today.
 It appears we have some mutual connections and work in e-commerce.
-Would you be open to connecting?
-Happy to meet you.
-John Brown / I help e-commerce sites improve site speed.”
+Would you be open to connecting?"

 That’s a simple application of the framework.
 Notice I've changed some of the words, changed the style a bit, and changed some of the flow just a bit.
 But it's a simple application of the framework.